jaylenwang7/jaylenwang7.github.io/_pages/about.md

 Hobbies/interests (not that you asked)
 ======
 * I've played tennis most of my life.
 I still enjoy playing regularly (through CMU's club tennis team and with friends).
-Still trying to figure out how a backhand volley works.
+Still trying to figure out how a backhand volley works (might need a separate PhD to figure that out).
 * I'm a big fan of the NBA, particularly of the Boston Celtics.
 If there's a Celtics game on, I'll probably be watching.
 If you also love Derrick White and Al Horford, we'll get along.
 * I love making, talking about, and eating food.
 I may ask you questions such as "what fruit do you think is underrated?".
 I apoligize in advance.
 * I enjoy hiking and basically anything with fresh air.
-What's better than eating a PB&J when you reach the top?
+Always chasing the thrill of eating a day-old PB&J after reaching the top.
-* I love listening to podcasts and reading books of basically any genre.
-Please give me book recs :)
+* I love listening to podcasts (of almost any kind) and reading books (especially non-fiction, memoirs, and poetry).
+Please give me recs :)